-How to protect your skin from damage if you wear a mask.
+How to protect your skin from damage when you wear a mask.

-- The top of the nose: this is in particular the area which supports the iron rod which is supposed to keep the mask on the nose.
+- The top of the nose: this is in particular the area that supports the metal bar which is supposed to keep the mask on the nose.
 Due to its size, the nose is the first element of the face to wear the mask and therefore to suffer the inconvenience.

 - Under the eyes: Worn fairly high, the mask can also rub under the eyes, especially at the pockets.
 These are very fragile areas, where the skin is very thin and therefore likely to be damaged quickly.

 - The lips: The friction with the tissue added to the lack of renewed air in the mask promotes dehydration of our upper and lower lips.
 So take care of it.

 - The chin: For those who do not have a beard, rubbing can also be the source of irritation and very annoying small pimples.

 - The ears: The elastic bands that hold the mask are disruptive elements that we are not used to wearing.
 They shoot our ears while rubbing on them.
 So watch out for irritations and pains which can be very unpleasant.

 For those of us who don’t work in a medical facility or lab regularly, constant mask-wearing is still a new part of our routine.
 Protect those around you and your skin barrier with these tips.